VRLAB-HSKL/COVID-19-Dashboard/README.md

 <a name="introduction"></a>
 ## Indroduction
-A project from the summer semester 2020 for the University of Applied Sciences of Kaiserslautern at the Zweibrücken site.
-This project provides a dashboard which visualizes the data for the actual global Covid-19-situation.
+A student project in the summer term 2020 for the University of Applied Sciences of Kaiserslautern at campus Zweibrücken.
+The project provides a dashboard which visualizes the data for the actual global Covid-19-situation.
 The data is provided by the John Hopkins University.

+The dashboard is implemented using R, Shiny and plotly.
 <a name="components"></a>
 ## Components

 <a name="app"></a>
 ### app.R
 The main file of the Shiny application that builds the dashboard.
 This script contains the code for user interface and server.
+Open it in RStudio and use *Run App*.

 <a name="data"></a>
 ### prepareData.R